qpliu/esolang/intercal/README.md

-This is an implementation of the INTERCAL programming language described by  http://www.muppetlabs.com/~breadbox/intercal/intercal.txt with the exception of using Unicode instead of EBCDIC.
+PUKE is an implementation of the INTERCAL programming language described by  http://www.muppetlabs.com/~breadbox/intercal/intercal.txt with the exception of using Unicode instead of EBCDIC.

-COMPILAC is an interpreter.
+COMPILAC is the PUKE INTERCAL interpreter.

-INTERLAC is a compiler targeting LLVM version 5.
+INTERLAC is the PUKE INTERCAL compiler targeting LLVM version 5.
 It probably needs only minimal changes for later LLVM versions.
 For example, `@llvm.memset.p0i8.i32` and `@llvm.memcpy.p0i8.p0i8.i32` drop their align arguments at some later version (somewhere from LLVM version 6 to LLVM version 8).